Eco leather brand Duende is showing us how ‘waste not, want not’ translates into fashion

-Here’s a little Spanish lesson for you:
+Here’s a little Spanish lesson for you.

-duende (duːˈɛndeɪ) n.
+Duende, (n.)
 To a higher degree than the muse or the angel, the duende seizes not only the performer but also the audience, creating conditions where art can be understood spontaneously with little, if any, conscious effort.

 Whilst the word duende may hold a special meaning to the Spanish only, the beauty of the microbiology can be understood across all cultural boundaries.
 The brand is also happy to customise designs to make each bag match the personality of its wearer perfectly.

 In addition, unlike other fashion brands that select only the most flawless pieces of hide, Duende uses every scrap to create all kinds of other products, from pet collars and earrings to guitar straps and cell phone cases.
-Nothing is ever wasted!
+Not one bit is ever wasted!

-We’re particularly fond of the simple, marbled leather clutches – they make a statement on their own, are big enough to hold all your essentials, and look great with jeans or a LBD.
+We’re particularly fond of the simple, marbled leather clutches.
+They make a statement on their own, are big enough to hold all your essentials, and look great with jeans or a LBD.

 Eco-friendly, hand dyed leather is a rare commodity in the handbag industry at this time, but Duende has plans to revitalize the quality leather goods of the past, while maintaining true to the eco-friendly values of the today.